 It looked beautifully clean and neat.
 Bell had whitewashed all the black, smoky walls and boarded ceilings, and scrubbed the dirty window-frames, and polished the fly-spotted panes of glass, until they actually admitted a glimpse of the clear air and the blue sky.
-Snow-white fringed curtains, and a bed, with furniture to correspond, a carpeted floor, and a large pot of green boughs on the hearth-stone, gave an air of comfort and cleanliness to a room which, only a few hours before, had been a loathsome den of filth and impurity.
+Snow-white fringed curtains, and a bed, with furniture to correspond, a carpeted floor, and a large pot of green boughs on the hearth-stone, gave an air of comfort and cleanliness to a room which, only a few hours before, had been a loath-some den of filth and impurity.
+This change would have been very gratifying, had not a strong, disagreeable odour almost deprived me of my breath as I entered the room.
+It was unlike anything I had ever smelt before, and turned me so sick and faint that I had to cling to the door-post for support.